vime-js/vime/packages/vime-docs/standard/setup.md

 ## Where to next?

-See the [provider notes](./notes.md) page for any provider specific issues or features and then go to the [API](./api/player.md) to find out how to interact with the player.
+See the [provider notes](./notes.md) page for any provider specific issues or features, and then go to the [API](./api/player.md) section to find out how to interact with the player.